Three Witnesses: Martin Harris

 In 1837, Harris joined dissenters, led by Warren Parrish, in an attempt to reform the church.
 But Parrish rejected the Book of Mormon, and Harris continued to believe in it.
 By 1840, Harris had returned to Smith's church.
-Following Smith's assassination, Harris accepted James J. Strang as a new prophet, and Strang also claimed to have been divinely led to an ancient record engraved upon metal plates.
+Following Smith's death, Harris accepted James J. Strang as a new prophet, and Strang also stated he had been divinely led to an ancient record engraved upon metal plates.
 By 1847, Harris had broken with Strang and had accepted the leadership of fellow Book of Mormon witness, Whitmer.
 Harris then left Whitmer for another Mormon factional leader, Gladden Bishop.
-In 1855, Harris joined with the last surviving brother of Joseph Smith, William, and declared that William was Joseph's true successor.
+In 1855, Harris joined with the last surviving brother of Joseph Smith, William, and declared him as Joseph's true successor.
 In 1856, Harris was living in Kirtland and, as caretaker of the temple, gave tours to interested visitors.

 Despite his earlier statements regarding the spiritual nature of his experience, in 1853, Harris told one David Dille that he had held the forty- to sixty-pound plates on his knee for "an hour-and-a-half" and handled them "plate after plate."
 Even later, Harris affirmed that he had seen the plates and the angel: "Gentlemen," holding out his hand, "do you see that hand?
 Are you sure you see it?
 Or are your eyes playing you a trick or something?
 No. Well, as sure as you see my hand so sure did I see the Angel and the plates."

 In 1870, at the age of 87, Harris accepted an invitation to live in Utah Territory, where he was rebaptized into the Church of Jesus Christ of Latter-day Saints (LDS Church) and spent his remaining years with relatives in Cache County.
 In his last years, Harris continued to bear fervent testimony to the authenticity of the plates, but a contemporary critic of the church has noted that Harris rejected some important Mormon doctrines and that his sympathy for the LDS Church was tenuous.
 In a letter of 1870, Harris swore, "no man ever heard me in any way deny the truth of the Book of Mormon, the administration of the angel that showed me the plates, nor the organization of the Church of Jesus Christ of Latter Day Saints under the administration of Joseph Smith, Jun., the prophet whom the Lord raised up for that purpose in these the latter days, that he may show forth his power and glory."